 Donald is a former senior manager in the public sector and was previously a Councillor in Craigavon Borough Council.
 He holds a MA in Human Resource Management and MSc in Environmental Health Protection & Safety.

 Donald currently holds two public appointments as well as being an independent panel member of the Victims and Survivors Service and independent assessor for the Commissioner of Public Appointments in Northern Ireland.
 He is also a member of the Audit and Risk Committee for the Commissioner for Older People in Northern Ireland and was recently appointed to the Board of the Community Relations Council.

-Una was appointed an Age NI Trustee in 2015 and is Vice-Chair of the Audit & Risk committee.
+Una was appointed a Trustee of Age NI in 2015 and is Chair of the Audit & Risk committee.

 Una recently retired from her position as Co-Director of Older People's Services at Belfast Health and Social Care Trust.
 A Social Worker by profession, she has experience in the provision and management of services to older people and those with a physical disability including financial and human resource management, commissioning and contracting, as well as social care governance and performance management.